Deploy an InfluxDB Enterprise cluster on Azure Cloud Platform

 For deploying InfluxDB Enterprise clusters on Microsoft Azure cloud computing service, InfluxData provides an InfluxDB Enterprise application on the Azure Marketplace that makes the installation and setup process easy and straightforward.
 Clusters are deployed through an Azure Marketplace subscription and are ready for production.
 Billing occurs through your Azure subscription.

-Note: The Azure Resource Manager (ARM) templates used in the InfluxDB Enterprise offering on Azure Marketplace are open source.
-Issues and feature requests for the Azure Marketplace deployment should be submitted through the related GitHub repository (requires a GitHub account) or by contacting InfluxData Support.
+Please submit issues and feature requests for the Azure Marketplace deployment through the related GitHub repository (requires a GitHub account) or by contacting InfluxData Support.

 This guide requires the following:

 - Microsoft Azure account with access to the Azure Marketplace.